Zelenskyy denies Ukrainian city of Bakhmut occupied by Russian forces

 Zelenskyy’s press secretary later walked back those previous comments.

 Ukrainian defense and military officials said that fierce fighting was ongoing.
-Deputy Defense Minsiter Hanna Malyar even went so far as to say that Ukrainian troops “took the city in a semi-encirclement.”
+Deputy Defense Minister Hanna Malyar even went so far as to say that Ukrainian troops “took the city in a semi-encirclement.”

 “The enemy failed to surround Bakhmut, and they lost part of the dominant heights around the city,” Malyar said.
 “That is, the advance of our troops in the suburbs along the flanks, which is still ongoing, greatly complicates the enemy’s presence in Bakhmut.”